What started as only a handful of breweries around town has blossomed into 20.

 BlackRock’s current four core beers are the Admiration IPA, Vanilla Infused Porter, Lil Naranja Session IPA, and Summer Dream Cream Ale.

 The balanced beers match their styles with no over-aggressive characteristics, while maintaining no shortage of flavor.

 For more information, visit blackrockbrewers.com.

-Copper Mine features ten taps and food trucks such as House of Brats to pair with their brews.
+Copper Mine features nine taps and rotating food trucks offering eats to pair with their brews.
 Their Irish Red was voted Best Flagship Beer at Born & Brewed Beer Battle 2017.